 I’ve always seen myself as primarily an editor, whether paper or virtually based, and that involves the combination of ideas, words and images in a flow.
 There was always something a little unsatisfactory about the ‘gallery image’ for me, so this is a really interesting thought about photography:

 Is the building of still images into a video sequence a more effective way of displaying photographs and especially those taken in virtual worlds?
-Should anything in a virtual world be still – surely the characteristic of these spaces is dynamism and change?
-In which case is the machinima, the moving image, the way to capture it?
-I don’t think there is a definitive answer – but there are plenty of experiments and statements to be made in making responses to the questions.
+Should anything in a virtual world be shown as being still?
+Surely the characteristic of these spaces is dynamism and change?
+To work with this, I would say that video art and the moving image is the most significant way of working with virtual worlds.